JonGerhardson/311iiiiiiiiiiiiiiiiiiiiiiiiiIIIIIIIIIIIIIIIIIIIII111111111111IIIIIIIIIIIIII111111/README.md

 This Python script (3ii.py) is a web scraper designed to  download and save content (HTML pages and PDF files) from a list of URLs provided in a CSV file.
 It was created for scraping municipal codes and bylaws off of city and town government websites.

-Useful for journalists, researchers, architects, and anyone who has a list of urls they need to scrape for containing a mix of html and pdf files.
+Useful for journalists, researchers, architects/city planners, and anyone who has a list of urls they need to scrape containing a mix of html and pdf files.

 This was specifically created to be able to automatically download Massachusetts municipal codes, after I learned there was no convenient way to search across all city and town bylaws.
 There are paid services available, but these are not exhaustive databases.
 I used a list of links from mass.gov available [here](https://www.mass.gov/info-details/massachusetts-city-and-town-ordinances-and-by-laws).